UnstableDesign/AdaCAD/docs/adacad-gathering-2025.md

 Need to ask question, want to meet the other attendees?
 Join the discussion on a private Discord channel for this event: [AdaCAD Gathering 2025 on Discord](https://discord.gg/bsMbEPEykd)
 :::

 The AdaCAD Gathering will take place June 2-6, 2025 in Boulder Colorado.
-[This Working Group is supported by a National Science Foundation grant focused on transitioning the AdaCAD open-source weaving software into a larger and more diverse open-source “eco-system” of users, developers, and maintainers](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2346150&HistoricalAwards=false).
+This Working Group is supported by a [National Science Foundation grant]((https://www.nsf.gov/awardsearch/showAward?AWD_ID=2346150&HistoricalAwards=false) focused on transitioning the AdaCAD open-source weaving software into a larger and more diverse open-source “eco-system” of users, developers, and maintainers.
 With this support, we are able to cover the costs of your flight, hotel, and meals for the duration of the trip.

 This group will bring together ~10 experts from art, craft, open-source, and engineering to co-author founding documents, workshop governance structures, and establish policies that will found our eco-system and help AdaCAD function as a community owned and maintained tool.
 We especially want to develop a thoughtful and sustainable approach for weavers (and the weave-curious) to connect, share, and collaborate.

 The tentative schedule for the working group is included below and would take place over five days, with two days devoted to arrival/departure and three days focused on group activities.
 While the impetus for the gathering is AdaCAD, we are planning activities that could be useful to participants more broadly.
 We also intend to keep the working schedule humane so that we can build connections and think creatively about open-source/craft futures.

+## 2025 Gathering

-## Tentative Schedule
+### Schedule

 last updated Oct 14: